Improve your Shopware 6 experience with Fixtures

 I really hope this article makes you want to use fixtures in your projects.

-Although it’s an additional effort, and also has to be planned with a strategic concept, it’s such an amazing thing for so many use cases and really takes away the pain, that we certainly all know somehow.
+it's such an amazing thing for so many use cases and really takes away the pain, that we certainly all know somehow.

 Where to go from here?!